KoenZomers/pfSenseBackup/README.md

 This tool is self contained and does not have any dependencies on any frameworks.
 Under [releases](../../releases/latest) you will find compiled versions for Windows, Linux, iOS both on x64 machines and on ARM devices.

-## Usage Instructions
+## Usage Instructions on Windows

-1. Copy pfSenseBackup.exe to any location on a Windows machine where you want to use the tool
+1. Copy the downloaded .exe from releases to any location on a Windows machine where you want to use the tool
-2. Run pfSenseBackup.exe to see the command line options
+2. Run the downloaded .exe to see the command line options
-3. Run pfSenseBackup.exe with the appropriate command line options to connect to your pfSense or OPNSense server and download the backup
+3. Run the downloaded .exe with the appropriate command line options to connect to your pfSense or OPNSense server and download the backup

 ![](./Documentation/Images/Help.png)